 After establishing his central thesis, that it is impossible to think or talk about what does not exist, Parmenides attempts to deduce from this thesis the following conclusions:

 Suppose you say that something, x, comes into existence.
 That means that you are committed to saying that there was a time when x did not exist.
 So you are committed to talking about what does not exist.
 But you cant do that.
 So you cant say (i.e., it makes no sense to say) that anything comes into existence.
 (Parallel argument for the impossibility of ceasing to exist.)

 Given that there can be no coming into existence or going out of existence, important consequences follow.
 Parmenides seems to have thought that it followed that there could be no difference between past, present, and future.
 Cf. 8=B8:

-Nor was it ever nor will it be, since it is now, all together, one, continuous. ... it must either fully be or not.
+Nor was it ever nor will it be, since it is now, all together, one, holding together. ... it is right either fully to be or not.

 Parmenides would no doubt support this inference as follows: How could the present differ from the past, or from the future?
 Any difference from one time to another would involve some (previous) state of affairs going out of existence, and some (new) state of affairs coming into existence to replace it.